slietar/aiodrive/readme.md

 - **`zip_concurrently()`**<br>Zip multiple async iterables concurrently into a new async iterable.

-## General principles
+## Notes

-- There is no implicit cleanup treatment of async generators, e.g. unlike [`asyncstdlib`](https://asyncstdlib.readthedocs.io/en/stable/index.html#async-iterator-cleanup).
-If required, as is the case for certain functions such as `buffer_aiter()`, close them explicitly:
+- There is no implicit cleanup treatment of async generators, which is unlike certain libraries like [`asyncstdlib`](https://asyncstdlib.readthedocs.io/en/stable/index.html#async-iterator-cleanup).
+If required, as is the case for certain functions such as `buffer_aiter()`, generators must be closed explicitly.
+For example:
   ```py
   agen = get_some_async_generator()